prabhu-c1/Detection-Lab-Project/README.md

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Good understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in analyzing and filtering logs.
-- Ability to generate and recognize attack signatures and patterns.
+- Ability to write simple rules using known attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Enhanced knowledge of configuration and background process.
 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used

+- Operating Systems: Widows Server 2019, Ubuntu, Kali Linux.
 - SIEM system (ELK Stack) for log ingestion and analysis.
 - HYDRA to perform bruteforce attack.